ryuki8643/chainlit-huggingface-llm-demo/README.md

 # chainlit chat app using Huggingface models

+This is a simple demonstration of LLM use with chainlit

 This application contains artifacts distributed under the license of the Apache License, Version 2.0. http://www.apache.org/licenses/LICENSE-2.0